 This chapter is a continued part of 18| Nanboku-Cho Period Sword (North and South Dynasty Sword.
-Please read Chapter 19 before this chapter.
+Please read Chapter 18 before reading this section.

-From Sano Museum Catalogue “Reborn” Permission granted
+From Sano Museum Catalogue “Reborn” (Permission granted)

-“Chogi” from Sano Museum Catalogue (permission granted)
+Chogi from Sano Museum Catalogue (Permission granted)

 Shape ——— Originally very long.
 Shortened to approximately around 2 to 2.5 feet.
 Hamon ——–Wide showy tempered line.
-Basically Nioi, but Nie shows a lot.
-Sunagashi (砂流し) appears.
+Mostly Nioi, but Nie shows also.
+Sunagashi (砂流 brush mark like) appears.
 Notare (wavy) mixed with Gunome.
-Sometimes Chogi’s created one pair of ear robe shape called Chogi’s earlobe shape midare.
+Sometimes Chogi’s created one pair of ear robe shape hamon called Chogi’s earlobe shape midare.
 Boshi ——— Irregular Midare and sharp turn back.
 Ji-hada ——- Itame (a wood grain)

 Aoe from Sano Museum Catalogue (Permission granted)